dilipkumaar12123/dilip_portfolio/README.md

-#dilip_portfolio
+Hey all!
+I am a Masters in Environmental Economics from Madras School of Economics.
+However, i focus Mostly in Statistics, Econometrics, Data Analysis, Data Science and Research.
-This repository is my portfolio of the projects I have accomplished in data analysis, econometrics, and research.
+This repository is a portfolio of the codes I have used for the projects I have accomplished till date.
+More to come :)